 o Module 10: International Round Table and Conclusion of Training Programme

-The Course Announcements and application forms for IOI-Canada’s training programme on Ocean Governance: Policy, Law and Management can be downloaded from the Training section of the website: www.dal.ca/ioihfx Any queries and expressions of interest may be addressed to: Madeleine Coffen-Smout, Programme Officer, IOI Canada on e-mail: ioi(at)dal.ca.
+The Course Announcements and application forms for IOI Canada’s training programme on Ocean Governance: Policy, Law and Management can be downloaded from the Training section of the website: www.dal.ca/ioihfx Any queries and expressions of interest may be addressed to: Madeleine Coffen-Smout, Programme Officer, IOI Canada on e-mail: email@example.com.

 For more information regarding Training Programmes kindly click here.

-The eight-week programme was organised thematically in ten Modules: Orientation and Introduction to the Training Programme; Ocean Sciences; Law of the Sea and Principled Ocean Governance; Maritime Security; Communication and Negotiation; Fisheries and Aquaculture; Integrated Coastal and Ocean Management; Marine Transportation; Energy; and the Round Table and Conclusion of Training Programme.
-Lectures and presentations were delivered by approximately 100 speakers, including local and international experts and practitioners.
-While it was primarily lecture-based, the classroom component also included lively discussions, presentations by each participant, skills sessions, video footage, exercises and a course-long simulation involving both individual and group work, culminating in the round table at the end of the programme.
+As in previous years, the eight-week programme was organised thematically in ten modules: Orientation and Introduction to the Training Programme; Ocean Sciences; Law of the Sea and Principled Ocean Governance; Maritime Security; Communication and Negotiation; Fisheries and Aquaculture; Integrated Coastal and Ocean Management; Marine Transportation; Energy; and the Round Table and Conclusion of Training Programme.

 For detailed information about the Training Programme kindly click here.